 Your Model S has a power socket located on the front of the center console.
-Power from the socket is available whenever the instrument panel and touchscreen are on.
+Power is available whenever the instrument panel and touchscreen are on.

-The 12V power socket is suitable for accessories requiring up to 15A or a maximum of 180 watts.
+The 12V power socket is suitable for accessories requiring up to 11A continuous draw (15A peak) or a maximum of 150 continuous watts (180 watts peak).